msuhanov/regf/Windows registry file format specification.md

 6. The *LogId* field usually contains the same value as the *RmId* field.
 7. When the *RmId* field is null, the *LogId* and *TmId* fields may contain garbage data.
 8. The *ThawTmId*, *ThawRmId*, and *ThawLogId* fields are used to restore the state of the *TmId*, *RmId*, and *LogId* fields respectively when thawing a hive (after it was frozen in order to create a shadow copy).
-9. The *Last written timestamp* field isn't updated as of Windows 8.1 and Windows Server 2012 R2.
+9. The *Last written timestamp* field isn't updated as of Windows 8.1 and Windows Server 2012 R2 (but it can be set when a hive is created).

 ### Hive bin
 The *Hive bin* is variable in size and consists of a header and cells.
 A hive bin's header is 32 bytes in length, it contains the following structure: